For some, it makes sense to ship your RV to Alaska.

-Right now, you can’t do that by driving because the U.S./Canadian border is closed to nonessential travel.
+Right now, as we said, you can't do that by driving because the U.S./Canadian border is closed to nonessential travel.
 And RVing is considered non-essential.
-The closure is in effect until June 21, 2020.
-But as we write this, there’s no way of knowing whether it will be extended.
+Np one knows when the borer will reopen.

 Wonder what it's like to cross the Canadian border in an RV?
 CLICK HERE for a video we did last summer on a trip to Ontario